hpcleuven/VscDocumentation/source/access/getting_access.rst

    - You should choose a strong passphrase to protect your private key.
    - You should not share your key pair with other users.
-   - If you have accounts at multiple supercomputer centres (or on other systems that use SSH), you should seriously consider using a different key pair for each of those accounts.
+   - If you have accounts at multiple supercomputer centers (or on other systems that use SSH), you should seriously consider using a different key pair for each of those accounts.
 In that way, if a key would get compromised, the damage can be controlled.